-Johann N. Schneider-Amman, Federal Councillor: new perspectives within the health care system
+Johann N. Schneider-Amman, former Federal Councillor: new perspectives within the health care system

 sitem-insel is a future-oriented project.
 In the new institution, research findings and industrial products are developed into clinical application.
 This process is called «translation» and involves both industry, basic research, investors and physicians.
 They are all part of a network in which each member is relevant.
 Such networks are exactly in the focus of the innovation policy of the Swiss Confederation and in line with the support of the Swiss Innovation Agency Innosuisse.